windwalker-io/framework/src/Database/README.md

 // Record as array with number as indexes
 $items = $db->loadAll(null, 'array');

-// Record as array with column name as indexes
+// Record as array with column name as numeric indexes
 $items = $db->loadAll(null, 'assoc');

 // Use id column as $items index